CodeMacrocosm/Frontend-Interviews-Roadmap/README.md

 - **YouTube Channels:** [The Net Ninja](https://www.youtube.com/c/TheNetNinja)
 - **Projects:** Optimize project performance using tools like Lighthouse and collaborate on a project using GitHub or GitLab. 🤝

-This addition ensures that candidates are not only proficient in core technologies but also have a solid understanding of advanced topics that are increasingly vital in real-world development scenarios and valued by product-based companies. 🚀

 ## How to Use This Roadmap 🛣️